dotnet/performance/docs/profiling-workflow-dotnet-runtime.md

 C:\Projects\runtime\artifacts\bin\testhost\netcoreapp5.0-Windows_NT-Release-x64\shared\Microsoft.NETCore.App\5.0.0\CoreRun.exe
 ```

-Once you rebuild the part of dotnet runtime you are working on, the appropriate `.dll` gets updated and the next time you run profiler, dotnet|CoreRun is going to use the updated library.
+Once you rebuild the part of [dotnet/runtime](https://github.com/dotnet/runtime) you are working on, the appropriate `.dll` gets updated and the next time you run profiler, dotnet|CoreRun is going to use the updated library.

 ```cmd
 C:\Projects\runtime\src\libraries\System.Text.RegularExpressions\src> dotnet msbuild /p:ConfigurationGroup=Release